Sophie Grégoire Trudeau: Personal life

 Grégoire first met Justin Trudeau, the eldest son of Prime Minister Pierre Trudeau, when they were both growing up in Montreal, where Grégoire was a classmate and childhood friend of the youngest Trudeau son, Michel.
 Grégoire and Trudeau reconnected as adults in June 2003, when they were assigned to co-host a charity ball, and began dating several months later.
 They became engaged in October 2004, and married on May 28, 2005, in a ceremony at Montreal's Sainte-Madeleine d'Outremont Church.
-They have three children: Xavier James born in 2007, Ella-Grace Margaret born in 2009, and Hadrien Gregoire born in 2014.
+They have three children: Xavier James, Ella-Grace Margaret, and Hadrien Gregoire.

 Grégoire is reported to have introduced her brother-in-law Alexandre to his future wife Zoë Bedos.

 After her husband became a Member of Parliament for Montreal's Papineau riding in 2008, Grégoire continued to live in their Montreal home with their children, while Trudeau stayed at a hotel in Ottawa during the week.
 In June 2013, two months after Trudeau became the leader of the Liberal Party of Canada, the couple sold their home in Montreal's Côte-des-Neiges neighbourhood and began living in a rented home in the Rockcliffe Park area of Ottawa.

-Grégoire Trudeau's husband Justin Trudeau was officially sworn in as the Prime Minister of Canada on November 4, 2015.
+Grégoire Trudeau's husband, Justin Trudeau, was officially sworn in as the Prime Minister of Canada on November 4, 2015.
 After the end of the 2015 election, Grégoire Trudeau indicated her preference for the hyphenated surname of "Grégoire-Trudeau", but she switched to using the unhyphenated form in March 2016.

 Grégoire is fluent in French, English, and Spanish.
-She became a certified yoga instructor in 2012.

 On March 12, 2020, Grégoire isolated herself at Rideau Cottage, along with her husband and children, after she showed flu-like symptoms during the COVID-19 pandemic, shortly after she returned from a speaking engagement in the United Kingdom.
 The Prime Minister's Office announced later that day that she had tested positive for COVID-19.
 By March 28, she had recovered.

+On August 2, 2023, Trudeau and Grégoire's separation was announced.

+She had been in a relationship with Ottawa surgeon Marcos Bettolli since separating from Justin Trudeau.